pile-contributors/pile-contributors.github.io/_posts/2014-11-16-create-a-pile.markdown

 The `refcnt` directory is the one that will host our actual pile.
-We want to keep things simple here so that when we're going to came back in a few months to understand what's going on in a blink of an eye.
+We want to keep things simple here so that when we're going to come back in a few months to understand what's going on in a blink of an eye.
 Whatever tests, support, related scripts, project files we may nee we're going to throw in `refcnt-helpers`.